SQL injections

 }

-As you can see, there is no longer a string concatenation.
-Instead, the values to be inserted (username and password) are replaced by parameters (@username and @password).
-The value of these parameters is then specified by specifying a name and a value.
-Using this principle ADO.NET escapes the value of the parameters for us and this regardless of the DBMS used.
+As you can see, there is no string concatenation.
+Instead, the values to be inserted (username and password) are replaced by named parameters (@username and @password).
+Each parameter is defined with a name and a value.
+ADO.NET then escapes the parameter values automatically, regardless of the DBMS used.

 In conclusion, to avoid SQL injections you must use the parameterized queries.